 This course introduces students to basic scientific principles of meteorology.
 Topics include basic properties of the atmosphere, weather terminology, weather phenomena, instrumentation and forecasting.
 Course includes lab-like learning activities.
 Traditional and web-enhanced sections are available.
-(MnTC: Goals 3 & 10) 3C/3/0/0
+(Prerequisite(s): READ 0721 with a grade of "C" or better or appropriate assessment score) (MnTC: Goals 3 & 10) 3C/3/0/0